t3r6/pkdocs/docs/guides/trickjumping/pk-trickjumps.md

 ### Double Jump

-The code with double jumps was present in the alpha release of Painkiller and presumably should have worked similarly to double jumps on ramps and stairs in Quake 2.
+The code with double jumps was present in the alpha release of Painkiller and works similar to the double-jump from Unreal Tournament 2004.
 This feature was bugged and not polished.
 The developers removed it completely after the game's release.

 ### Stake Combo Jump

-This trick is currently only present in the Painkiller Multiplayer remake based on Unreal Engine 4  by dilettante.
+This trick is currently only present in the Painkiller Multiplayer remake based on Unreal Engine 4  by dilettante and was also added as an optional feature to PK Extra Plus.

 In the original Painkiller, you can only do a stake combo with a grenade when a grenade does not bounce off a surface.
-In the Painkiller Multiplayer remake, you can do those combos even if a grenade bounces off a surface so it allows you to do a stake combo jump trick from the ground.
+In the Painkiller Multiplayer remake and PK Extra Plus, you can do those combos even if a grenade bounces off a surface so it allows you to do a stake combo jump trick from the ground.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/xCp7tg72glU?si=DKHNpwibAqNrE2Jg&amp;start=83" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Painkiller Grapple Hook

 Some custom mods use the Painkiller secondary fire (Killer) as a grapple hook.
 In the original game, the Painkiller secondary fire can only pull moving objects toward you but it is unable to pull your character.
+This optional feature was added to PK Extra Plus.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/8t-LdDgLeAs?si=DOcN1_aLBF0Kr4hY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>